pranavs702/floodapp/README.md

-# floodapp
+# Flood Escape Guidance App
-This Appliacation is a Flood Guidnace App
+This Android App is for guiding to an alternative location in case of floods

 #Motivation
 * Floods are one of the leading cause of death and property loss around the world
 * The number of extreme rain incidents has increased in the last decade due to global warming